 How To Make Hash Butter - 6 Easy Steps That Will Blow Your Mind!

+Are you aware of how to make hash butter?
 Hash butter is not exactly the same thing as cannabutter – or, to put it another way, cannabutter is like hash butter in the same way that your pet iguana is like Godzilla!
 That is to say that hash butter is hella strong; like seriously, so strong… depending on how it’s made.
 You can, of course, reduce the amount of hash in the butter; or you could just make cannabutter, which is far less intense; but let’s assume you want something monstrously strong, because maybe you have chronic pain issues, or maybe you take weed for your PTSD or some serious emotional issues, or perhaps you just want to get epically buzzed!
-So, whatever your reason, if you want something with a lot more heft than cannabutter, hash butter would be the thing then for you!
+You need to figure out the best option for how to make hash butter.
+So, whatever your reason, if you want something with a lot more heft than cannabutter, hash butter would be the thing for you!

 (A cake of hash split apart, image source: Urban Growers Hash on Instagram)